-I don't know if you can make out the manatee's snout and nostrilin the upper center of the above photo.
+I don't know if you can make out the manatee's snout and nostril in the upper center of the photo below.
 My daughter is behind her with a diving mask and gear on.

-But you don't have to drive 4 hours away, it's just as cool to watch them at our Ft Myers park.
+But you don't have to drive 4 hours away, it's just as cool to watch a Florida manatee at our Fort Myers park.

-The video below shows more of Manatee Park Ft Myers:
+The video below shows more of Manatee Park Fort Myers:

 For more information, go to: